Ayaoulhint/Simple_E-commerce_Project/README.md

 Run npm start – to start the app in development mode.

-Open http://localhost:3000 in your browser to view it.

 🛍️ It’s a small, basic project to practice React, with simple components and a cute pink aesthetic.
 Nothing complicated—just fun and style 💅